pauldeen79/DialogFramework/README.md

 # Getting local environment up and running

 To build the solution on your development machine, you first need to build and run the CodeGeneration project.
 This is because I have decided not to commit generated code to the Git repository.

 To do this, simply set the CodeGeneration project as start up project in Visual Studio, and hit F5.
-Or, alternatively, use dotnet from the command line to build and run it. e.g. dotnet build src/CodeGeneration/CodeGeneration.csproj dotnet src/CodeGeneration/bin/Debug/net6.0/CodeGeneration.dll
+Or, alternatively, use dotnet from the command line to build and run it.
+Be sure to run it from the root directory, where the solution file resides. e.g. dotnet build src/CodeGeneration/CodeGeneration.csproj dotnet src/CodeGeneration/bin/Debug/net6.0/CodeGeneration.dll